jasht1/Uni-Projects/Energy Systems and Conversion/Tutorial Questions/Past Papers/2024TCA/2024 past paper - Energy Systems and Conversion.md

 [5 marks]
 %%[[2025-01-08]] @ 14:51%%

-The [[Betz law]] is an estimate for the theoretical maximum continuous efficiency of an open flow turbine based on the optimal proportion of energy to extract from an incompressible fluid flow.
+The [[Betz limit]] is an estimate for the theoretical maximum continuous efficiency of an open flow turbine based on the optimal proportion of energy to extract from an incompressible fluid flow.
 In practice turbines cannot convert all the kinetic energy extracted from the mass flow to electrical energy due to:

 1. Coil losses & associated inefficiencies in the alternator,
 2. Non Ideal fluid flow: